-(Amounts in millions) 2023 2022 2021 Realized investment gains (losses): Available-for-sale fixed maturity securities: Realized gains \$ 29 \$ 28 \$ 67 Realized losses (154) (102) (10) Net realized gains (losses) on available-for-sale fixed maturity securities (125) (74) 57 Net realized gains (losses) on equity securities sold (1) (7) Net realized gains (losses) on limited partnerships 3 Total net realized investment gains (losses) (126) (74) 53 Net change in allowance for credit losses on available-for-sale fixed maturity securities (7) (6) Write-down of available-for-sale fixed maturity securities (1) (2) (1) Net unrealized gains (losses) on equity securities still held 53 (35) 1 Net unrealized gains (losses) on limited partnerships 111 71 264 Commercial mortgage loans (5) 4 (3) Derivative instruments 7 32 13 Other (9) 2 1 Net investment gains (losses) \$ 23 \$ (2) \$322
+(Amounts in millions) 2024 2023 2022 Realized investment gains (losses): Available-for-sale fixed maturity securities: Realized gains \$ 49 \$ 29 \$ 28 Realized losses (106) (154) (102) Net realized gains (losses) on available-for-sale fixed maturity securities (57) (125) (74) Net realized gains (losses) on equity securities sold 9 (1) Total net realized investment gains (losses) (48) (126) (74) Net change in allowance for credit losses on available-for-sale fixed maturity securities (3) (7) - Write-down of available-for-sale fixed maturity securities (9) (1) (2) Net unrealized gains (losses) on equity securities still held 83 53 (35) Net unrealized gains (losses) on limited partnerships 43 111 71 Commercial mortgage loans (16) (5) 4 Derivative instruments (18) 7 32 Other (19) (9) 2 Net investment gains (losses) \$ 13 \$ 23 \$ (2)

-- We recorded \$125 million of net losses related to the sale of available-for-sale fixed maturity securities in 2023 compared to \$74 million in 2022.
-The net losses in 2023 were primarily related to portfolio repositioning and liquidity management, as well as regional bank exposure management, including a \$15 million loss related to the sale of First Republic Bank U.S. corporate bonds. - We recorded net unrealized gains on equity securities of \$53 million in 2023 driven by favorable equity market performance compared to net unrealized losses of \$35 million in 2022 from unfavorable performance.
-We recorded \$40 million of higher net unrealized gains on limited partnerships driven by more favorable private equity market performance in 2023.
-We also recorded an allowance for credit losses on available-for-sale fixed maturity securities of \$7 million in 2023. - Net investment gains related to derivatives decreased in 2023 primarily from losses on hedging programs that support our fixed indexed annuity products compared to gains in 2022, lower gains on hedging programs that support our indexed universal life insurance products and losses from forward bond purchase commitments in 2023.
-These decreases were partially offset by gains on equity index options in 2023 compared to losses in 2022.
+- We recorded \$68 million of lower net realized losses related to the sale of available-for-sale fixed maturity securities in 2024.
+The net losses in 2023 were primarily from sales related to portfolio repositioning and liquidity management, as well as reducing regional bank exposure, including a \$15 million loss related to the sale of First Republic Bank U.S. corporate bonds. - We recorded \$30 million of higher net unrealized gains on equity securities driven by more favorable equity market performance in 2024.
+We also recorded \$68 million of lower net unrealized gains on limited partnerships driven by less favorable private equity market performance in 2024.
+During 2024, we increased the provision for credit losses for both commercial mortgage loans and bank loan investments as a result of annual updates to underlying metrics included in the analytical models used to determine the adequacy of the allowance for credit losses, as well as updates to certain assumptions for bank loan investments. - We had \$18 million of net investment losses related to derivatives in 2024 compared to \$7 million of net investments gains in 2023 primarily attributable to higher losses on forward bond purchase commitments driven by an increase in interest rates compared to contracted notional interest rates, higher losses on hedging programs that support our fixed indexed annuity products and lower gains on hedging programs that support our indexed universal life insurance products.